ICMA Members Discussion Forum: What Political Neutrality Means Today

 Lee will introduce the topic and then open the lines for discussion – no holds barred, ask anything you wish, and provide feedback about the Code.

-Formats:"Streaming" provides you with online access of the recording for 90 days.
+Formats:"On Demand" provides you with online access of the recording for 90 days.
 CD-ROM provides you with a permanent recording of the event.
-Please allow 2-3 weeks to receive your CD.
+Please allow 2-3 weeks to receive your CD once the live event date has concluded.

 May 14, 2013 2:00 PM Eastern